Power-law Solutions from Heterotic Strings

 {\fnsymbol{footnote}}

 \begin{quotation} In this paper we search for accelerating power-law and ekpyrotic solutions in heterotic string theory with NS-NS fluxes compactified on half-flat and generalized half-flat manifolds.
-We restrict our searches to the STZ sector of the theory and include linear order $\alpha'$ corrections when looking for accelerating solutions.
-We find two ekpyrotic solutions in the case when the heterotic string theory is compactified on generalized half-flat manifolds.
-We do not find accelerating solutions in any of the models. \end{quotation}
+We restrict our searches to the STZ sector of the theory.
+We also considered linear order $\alpha'$ corrections for the half-flat case.
+The power-law solutions that we find are neither accelerating nor ekpyrotic in any of the models. \end{quotation}

 {\arabic{footnote}}